-The chart shows the trend of registrations of EUMETCast user stations since the establishment of the system in 2002.
+The chart shows the trend of registrations of EUMETCast user stations since the establishment of the system in 2002, up until the end of the reporting period.

 Note that the number of registered user stations is larger than the number of users (shown on the next slide) due to some organisations possessing several user stations.